-Birth Injury Attorney In Pittsburgh, PA
+Birth Injury Lawyer Pittsburgh, PA

 At Matzus Law LLC, we hope we never see you walk in our doors because of a birth injury to your child.
 Unfortunately, this is not always the case.
 Doctors, nurses, and other prenatal and neonatal staff make preventable medical mistakes.
 When these errors are preventable and they cause birth injury and suffering to infants and their families, pursuing a birth injury lawsuit with a competent Pittsburgh medical malpractice lawyer is the only way to hold these individuals accountable and prevent other parents and children from suffering the same fate.
 Different types of injuries are included under the umbrella term of birth injuries.
 These are often complex, requiring careful investigations into prenatal care, labor and delivery conditions.
 For the families of these children, understanding that the birth injury and their child’s lifetime disability or death was preventable is emotionally overwhelming at best.